Aharna

 Without retrieval, language models hallucinate plausible-sounding answers roughly 30% of the time.
 With retrieval-augmented generation, that drops below 3%.

 Dropbox built Dash with RAG plus multi-step agent planning so employees can ask for “notes for tomorrow’s all-hands” and get dates resolved, meetings located, docs retrieved, and logic checked before the final response.
-This shows how RAG turns search into finished work rather than just document discovery.

-Where enterprises see the value
+Where enterprises see the value of RAG

-RAG systems reduce hallucination errors in high-stakes work.
+As we’ve established already, RAG systems reduce hallucination errors in high-stakes work.
 For example, when a compliance officer checks export control procedures, a retrieval-grounded answer tied to policy documents differs fundamentally from a generated guess.

 Additionally, RAG surfaces information across disconnected systems.
-A procurement analyst can query one RAG interface for pricing trends—instead of searching through invoices, contracts, and emails separately.
+A procurement analyst can query one RAG interface for pricing trends, instead of searching through invoices, contracts, and emails separately.

 Furthermore, RAG scales expert access.
 When 50 people need tax guidance, a RAG system lets them self-serve from internal sources.
 As a result, they avoid waiting for specialist review.